Unstructured-IO/unstructured/docs/source/upstream_connectors/confluence.rst

             print('Command failed.
 Error:')
             print(error.decode())

-Additionaly, you will need to pass the ``--partition-endpoint`` if you're running the API locally.
+Additionally, you will need to pass the ``--partition-endpoint`` if you're running the API locally.
 You can find more information about the ``unstructured`` API `here <https://github.com/Unstructured-IO/unstructured-api>`_.

 For a full list of the options the CLI accepts check ``unstructured-ingest confluence --help``.